rust-embedded/rust-raspberrypi-OS-tutorials/05_drivers_gpio_uart/README.md

 +        /// - If the FIFO is enabled, the TXFF bit is set when the transmit FIFO is full.
 +        TXFF OFFSET(5) NUMBITS(1) [],
 +
-+        /// Receive FIFO empty.
++        /// Receive FIFO full.
 The meaning of this bit depends on the state of the FEN bit in the
 +        /// LCR_H Register.
-+        ///
-+        /// If the FIFO is disabled, this bit is set when the receive holding register is empty.
-If
++        /// - If the FIFO is disabled, this bit is set when the receive holding register is full.
-+        /// the FIFO is enabled, the RXFE bit is set when the receive FIFO is empty.
++        /// - If the FIFO is enabled, the RXFF bit is set when the receive FIFO is full.
-+
++        RXFF OFFSET(6) NUMBITS(1) [],

 +        /// Receive FIFO empty.
 The meaning of this bit depends on the state of the FEN bit in the
 +        /// LCR_H Register.
 +        ///